 As a firm leader, you get it.
 You understand that your clients are already having an “experience” working with your firm.
 You also know that their experience working with your firm is not always consistent and you and your team are still spending more time than you’d prefer putting out fires.
 You’ve read the articles and listened to the success stories.
 You’re a believer!

 If you’re like so many people we speak with, the next thing you’re wondering is how.
 How do create or modify your team’s existing processes to deliver a more intentional (and positive) client experience to your clients every project – every interaction – every time.

 It’s a good question.
-When asked what the most challenging obstacle is to implement a client experience (CX) program in their firms, the top three answers given by executives were:
+When asked what the most challenging obstacle is to implement a client experience (CX) program in their firms, the top three answers given by executives were getting their teams to:

-- Getting their teams to recognize CX isn’t one more thing, they are already delivering an experience to your clients
+- Recognize CX isn’t one more thing, they are already delivering an experience to your clients.

-- Getting their teams to see that the change in process is really nothing more than evaluating existing processes from the clients’ perspective and ensuring each of the touchpoints makes the client feel understood.
+- See the change in process as nothing more than evaluating existing processes from the clients’ perspective and ensuring each of the touchpoints makes the client feel understood.

 Do you see a pattern?

-We’ve been working with firms for over 15 years and we tell them all the time, client experience (CX) is not a thing, it’s a mindset.
+We’ve been working with firms for over 15 years and we tell them all the time, CX is not a thing, it’s a mindset.
 A mindset that begins with your team developing the capacity to see their interactions with their clients from the client’s viewpoint.